Senths02/portfolio/src/content/watch-party-data.md

 iconLight: "images/group-light.svg"
 ---

-I helped design a watch party experience - including a new way for user's to safeguard and manage the data they collect along the way.
+I helped design a watch party experience - including a new way for users to safeguard and manage the data they collect along the way.
 <br>

 ![GATSBY_EMPTY_ALT](images/watch-party-data/together_data_pod_hero_hoz.png)